 Our mission in this Fellowship Program is to prepare postgraduate pediatricians to be experts in pulmonary medicine through a combination of educational activities, competencies, and assessment methods, including patient care, guided reading, and discussion with regards to organization, business planning, and management of the pediatric pulmonary service, and research methodology.

 We invite you to apply to our Pediatric Pulmonary Fellowship Program at UT Southwestern.
-Come join us at one of the country’s best medical schools that includes six Nobel Laureates – more than any other medical school in the world – and Children’s Medical Center Dallas, one of the nation’s top pediatric hospitals.
+Come join us at one of the country’s best medical schools that includes six Nobel Laureates – more than any other medical school in the world – and Children’s Health℠ Children's Medical Center Dallas, one of the nation’s top pediatric hospitals.

 Tanya Martinez Fernandez, M.D.